 While texting and other smart phone use is certainly a dangerous type of driver distraction and one that has garnered significant attention from the media and state legislatures, a multitude of other things can distract drivers.
 Common ones include:

-Accidents caused by distracted driving typically entitle victims to compensation under Connecticut law.
+Distracted driving car accidents in Waterford typically entitle victims to compensation under Connecticut law.
 At Polito & Harrington, we are committed to helping our clients obtain compensation for all of their losses, including their medical expenses, lost income, loss of quality of life, and physical and emotional pain and suffering.
-To schedule a free case evaluation with one of our Connecticut personal injury lawyers, call our office today at (860) 447-3300 or send us an email through our online contact form.
+To schedule a free case evaluation with one of our lawyers, call our office today at (860) 447-3300 or send us an email through our online contact form.